BlackHolePerturbationToolkit/GremlinEq/README.md

 ## Execution

 Once you have compiled GremlinEq the binaries are placed in the bin/ folder.
 The main binary is 'Circ_Eq'.
 This will output an HDF5 file which contains information about the computed mode.
-Many other binaries are provided which provide additional function -- see the documentation for details.
+Many other binaries are provided which provide additional functions -- see the documentation for details.

 ## Documentation